 Only three TANGO types are defined as structures.
 These types are the Tango::DevVarLongStringArray, the Tango::DevVarDoubleStringArray and the Tango::DevEncoded data type.
 IDL structures map to C++ structures with corresponding members.
 For the Tango::DevVarLongStringArray, the two members are named svalue for the sequence of strings and lvalue for the sequence of longs.
-For the Tango::DevVarDoubleStringArray, the two structure members are called svalue for the sequence of strings and dvalue for the sequence of double.
+For the Tango::DevVarDoubleStringArray, the two structure members are called svalue for the sequence of strings and dvalue for the sequence of strings and dvalue for the sequence of double.
 For the Tango::DevEncoded, the two structure members are called encoded_format for a string describing the data coding and encoded_data for the data themselves.
 The encoded_data field type is a Tango::DevVarCharArray.
 An example of the usage of the Tango::DevVarLongStringArray type is detailed below.

-''' Tango::DevVarLongStringArray my_vl;

-myvl.svalue.length(2);

-myvl.svalue[0] = CORBA_string_dup("Samba");

-myvl.svalue[1] = CORBA_string_dup("Rumba");

-myvl.svalue.length(1);

-myvl.lvalue.length(1);

-myvl.lvalue[0] = 10;

 '''

+1 Tango::DevVarLongStringArray my_vl;

+2

+3 myvl.svalue.length(2);

+4 myvl.svalue[0] = CORBA_string_dup("Samba");

+5 myvl.svalue[1] = CORBA_string_dup("Rumba");

+6

+7 myvl.lvalue.length(1);

+8 myvl.lvalue[0] = 10;

+'''

-Line 1: Declaration of the structure
+Line 1 : Declaration of the structure

-Line 3-5: Initialization of two strings in the sequence of string member
+Line 3-5 : Initialization of two strings in the sequence of string member

-Line 7-8: Initialization of one long in the sequence of long member
+Line 7-8 : Initialization of one long in the sequence of long member